hoodieblanket/learningJourney/python/edx mitx 6.00.1x/topics/python learning.md

 ## abs() Function

-### *abs(number)*
+Syntax follows the `abs(number)` format.

-Used to return the absolute value of a number.
+- Used to return the absolute value of a number
-It can be integer, a floating point number or complex number.
+- It can be integer, a floating point number or complex number

 ```python
 float = -54.22